-- for any series, class or tranche of notes, as applicable, COMET's failure, for a period of 35 days, to pay interest on such notes when such interest becomes due and payable; - for any series, class or tranche of notes, COMET's failure to pay the stated principal amount of such series, class or tranche of notes on the applicable legal maturity date; - COMET's default in the performance, or breach, of any other of its covenants or warranties in the indenture (or any supplement thereto), for a period of 60 days after the indenture trustee or the holders of at least 25% of the aggregate outstanding dollar principal amount of the outstanding notes of any affected series, class or tranche has provided written notice requesting remedy of such breach, and, as a result of such default, the interests of the related noteholders are materially and adversely affected and continue to be materially and adversely affected during the 60-day period; - the occurrence of certain events of bankruptcy or insolvency of COMET; or - for any series, class or tranche, any additional events of default specified in the prospectus supplement relating to the series, class or tranche.
+- for any series, class or tranche of notes, as applicable, COMET's failure, for a period of 35 days, to pay interest on such notes when such interest becomes due and payable; - for any series, class or tranche of notes, COMET's failure to pay the stated principal amount of such series, class or tranche of notes on the applicable legal maturity date;

+- COMET's default in the performance, or breach, of any other of its covenants or warranties in the indenture (or any supplement thereto), for a period of 60 days after the indenture trustee or the holders of at least 25% of the aggregate outstanding dollar principal amount of the outstanding notes of any affected series, class or tranche has provided written notice requesting remedy of such breach, and, as a result of such default, the interests of the related noteholders are materially and adversely affected and continue to be materially and adversely affected during the 60-day period; - the occurrence of certain events of bankruptcy or insolvency of COMET; and - for any series, class or tranche of notes, any additional events of default determined in connection with the issuance of such series, class or tranche of notes, as applicable.

 Failure to pay the full stated principal amount of a note on its Expected Principal Payment Date will not constitute an event of default.
 An event of default for one series, class or tranche of notes will not necessarily be an event of default for any other series, class or tranche of notes.
+For a discussion of the events of default applicable to the Class A(2017-4) notes, see "Prospectus Summary-Events of Default."
+The remedies available upon the occurrence of an event of default, as described under "-Events of Default Remedies," will be available only to a series, class or tranche of notes to which the event of default relates.